MrCoder92/static-website/README.md

 AWS Static Website using S3 and Route 53
 In this project, I hosted a Static Website using Amazon S3 and Route 53 while keeping in mind Securities Best Practices, to achive the goal.

-# Create custome domain using the Amazon Route 53
+# Create a customize domain using the Amazon Route 53
 Head to the Amazon Route 53 to create/purchase your domain.
 It can take 10 minutes or maximum 3 days to successfuly activate the domain.

 When successfully activated you will receive a confirmation email.
 Ones confirmed, head to the Amazon S3 to create your bucket.